 Public Water Supply

 Any questions about the public water supply should be referred to Scottish Water.
-Advice on using water wisely is available on their website.
+Advice on water efficiency is available on their website.

 National Water Scarcity Plan

 The National Water Scarcity Plan explains how water resources will be managed prior to and during periods of prolonged dry weather.
 This is to ensure the correct balance is struck between protecting the environment and providing resource for human and economic activity.
 It sets out:

 - the high level principles;

 - what steps we and others are currently taking in preparation for periods of water scarcity;

 - what assessment methods we will use to determine the most appropriate response to water scarcity;